davidjbradshaw/iframe-resizer/README.md

 <i>Please see the notes section under [heightCalculationMethod](#heightcalculationmethod) to understand the limitations of the different options.</i>

 ### ParentIFrame not found errors
-The `parentIFrame` object becomes available once the iFrame has been initially resized.
+The `parentIFrame` object becomes is created once the iFrame has been initially resized.
 If you wish to use it during page load you will need to poll for it becoming available.

 ```js
 if(top !== self) { // Check we are in an iFrame